oDyKoz/oDyKoz/README.md

 ### Life Project

-- Graduating in Data Science.
+- Graduating in Computing Science.
 - Open to contributing projects.
 - Make a company.